amazon-archives/aws-developer-workshop/INSTRUCTIONS.md

 18. We will need to update our SAM template (template.yml) to register our new function.
 Incorporate these **requirements** by modifying the template.yml file:

-a.
-Function name: "AddService"
+* Function name: "AddService"

-b.
-The functionality will be handled by the handler() function in add.js
+* The functionality will be handled by the handler() function in add.js

-c.
-Runtime: "nodejs6.10"
+* Runtime: "nodejs6.10"

-d.
-Use the same LambdaTrustRole
+* Use the same LambdaTrustRole

-e.
-The event trigger will be coming from our existing "GetEvent" API Gateway
+* The event trigger will be coming from our existing "GetEvent" API Gateway

-f.
-We would like to return a JSON response whenever we receive an ANY HTTP request to the API with path /add/{x}/{y}.
+* We would like to return a JSON response whenever we receive an ANY HTTP request to the API with path /add/{x}/{y}.
 Therefore, given http://[api-address]/add/1/2,the API should return { … "result":3 … }.

 **Hint:** Use the _GetHelloWorld_ resource definition in the same file (template.yml) to help you apply the necessary changes.
 See [Serverless Resources Within AWS SAM](http://docs.aws.amazon.com/lambda/latest/dg/serverless_app.html) for the complete reference, or use the guide below: